JetBrains/kotlin/libraries/stdlib/src/Module.md

+# Module stdlib

+## Kotlin Standard Library

-Kotlin standard library is a set of functions and types implementing idiomatic patterns when working with collections, text and files.
+The Kotlin standard library is a set of functions and types implementing idiomatic patterns when working with collections, text and files.

+# Package kotlin

-$kotlin: Core functions and types, available on all supported platforms,
+Core functions and types, available on all supported platforms.

+# Package kotlin.browser

-$kotlin.browser: API to access the web browser DOM
+API to access the web browser DOM.

-$kotlin.concurrent: Concurrent programing API
+# Package kotlin.concurrent

+Utility functions for concurrent programming.

+# Package kotlin.dom

-$kotlin.dom: Functions for working with the W3C DOM
+Functions for working with the W3C DOM.

+# Package kotlin.io

-$kotlin.io: IO API for working with files and streams
+IO API for working with files and streams.

+# Package kotlin.math

-$kotlin.math: Mathematics API
+Mathematics API.

+# Package kotlin.modules

-$kotlin.modules: API for defining compilation units
+API for defining compilation units.

-$kotlin.template: Text processing API
+# Package kotlin.test

-$kotlin.test: Functions for writing tests
+Functions for writing tests

+# Package kotlin.util

-$kotlin.util: Utility functions
+Utility functions